emecsthon/example_wifi/README.md

 ## Troublshooting

-Several typical error sources are outlined
+Here, several typical error sources and their troubleshooting methods are outlined:

 ### Serial bus

 The easiest way to troubleshoot the unexpected behaviour is to observe the output of the system by connecting it to the terminal via the serial bus.
 By default all AT comunication with WiFi module are mirrored into the serial connection to the PC.
+Thus, the wrong credentials can be diagnosed if Wi-Fi connection isn't establishing.

 ### Requests

 To check the content of the request, we can redirect it to [ptsv2.com](https://ptsv2.com).
 This way you can see the full dump of the received request.

-### TCP requests
+Many times requests are misspelled because they are raw

 Example: